 Melinda Skea 202-349-7224 firstname.lastname@example.org

-“Members of the American Humanist Association have the right to remain silent if they want to, but they don’t have the right to silence everyone else,” said Diana Verm, Counsel at the Becket Fund.
+“Members of the American Humanist Association have the right to remain silent if they want to, but they don’t have the right to silence everyone else,” said Diana Verm, Counsel at Becket.
 “We are confident that the Supreme Judicial Court will uphold the Pledge just like every other court that has decided this question,” added Verm.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 18-year history of defending religious liberty for people of all faiths—from Anglicans to Zoroastrians.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 18-year history of defending religious liberty for people of all faiths—from Anglicans to Zoroastrians.
 Its attorneys are recognized as experts in the field of church-state law.

 For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea at email@example.com or call 202.349.7224.